 Q3 – Why are executives reluctant to leave a solo IT professional and go to a larger MSP?

 - David: Some executives like the control of having a person at their beck and call.
-A break/fix IT guy creates the false image of a super hero because he is always fixing problems, but those problems cause employees to lose productivity so the goal should be preventing the problems instead of just being able to fix them.
-Also, most times we can solve problems remotely, which resolves the problem faster without effecting the employee’s productivity.
+A break/fix IT guy creates the false image of a superhero because he is always fixing problems, but those problems cause employees to lose productivity so the goal should be preventing the problems instead of just being able to fix them.
+Also, most times we can solve problems remotely, which resolves the problem faster without affecting the employee’s productivity.

-Q4 – What are the benefits or ROI of using a MSP (Managed Services Provider)?
+Q4 – What are the benefits or ROI of using an MSP (Managed Services Provider)?

 - Patrick: Proactive mindset versus being reactive is reassuring for executives, especially ones driving high growth.
 Just being proactive with how you replace your equipment, using Life Cycle Management practices, can save medium-sized companies thousands of dollars a year.
 MSPs have experts that you can leverage versus relying on a jack-of-all-trades for everything.